MindStudioOfficial/ttt_in_minecraft/README.md

 Run `/function ttt:pause` to pause the round timer. (items and weapons will still work) Run `/function ttt:resume` to resume the round timer.

-Run `/function ttt:setup` to initialize all necessary scoreboard objectives, gamerules and teams.
+Run `/function ttt:restart` to restart and resume the round.